 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Tub Bathing Your Baby
+Tub Bathing your Baby

 What you need to know about tub bathing your baby:

 - Never leave your baby alone during a tub bath.
 Your baby can drown in 2 inches of water.
-If you must leave the room, wrap your baby in a towel and take him with you.
+If you must leave the room, wrap your baby in a towel and take him or her with you.

 - Apply non-slip strips or stickers to the bottom of the tub.
 Put a soft cover over the water faucet to prevent injury.